Hurricane Lili: Aftermath

 President Bush declared Louisiana a federal disaster area after the storm, making it eligible for assistance.
 FEMA set up three locations to apply in Mississippi and Louisiana.
 Applications began pouring in, 153,000 by the time of the deadline.
 Over $311 million in aid was granted to Louisiana.
 A total of $50 million of that money was in the form of low interest loans, and not actual grants.

 Over 1,000 power workers from eight different states went to the worst hit areas to help restore power.
 Seven states sent tree trimmers to help clear debris from power lines and roads to speed the recovery process.
 In addition, FEMA gave SLEMCO, the state's power company, an $8.6 million grant, which paid for 75% of the damage to the electrical grid there.
 It took up to four weeks to restore power to all customers.

 Hurricane Lili caused great environmental damage to the marshes and barrier islands in Louisiana.
 Huge fish kills were observed in marshes near the landfall point, and in the Atchafalaya Swamp.
 The barrier islands to the east of the landfall point, those subjected to the highest surge, were severely eroded.
 Sand was also deposited behind them into the brackish marshes, burying vegetation.
 The freshwater marshes were severely damaged by the wind and surge, some of them completely destroyed.
 The severe erosion created new waterways connecting inland bodies of water with the Gulf of Mexico, which eventually led to further erosion of inland lagoons.

 Retirement

-The name Lili was retired in the spring of 2003 because of its destruction and deadly Caribbean track, and will never be used again in the Atlantic basin.
+Due to the widespread and heavy damage caused by the hurricane, the World Meteorological Organization retired the name Lili in the spring of 2003.
 It was replaced with Laura for the 2008 season.
-The names Lucy and Lisette were also suggested as possible replacement names for Lili.